 The penis is a pretty amazing part of the body.
 It has some important jobs: an out-post for urine (check), a delivery system for semen and potential future children (check-check), and a pleasure center for partner and solo intimacy (check, check, check!).
 Keeping the penis in healthy working condition is a high priority for lots of those who have them- but what happens when your penis starts to hurt?

 Yikes.
 These are the issues that bring many of our patients to our practice.
 Genital pain is no fun, especially in a body part that can be connected to pleasure AND is part of everyday bathroom function.
 Penile pain symptoms may include burning, numbness in tip, shaft or base; hard-flaccid symptoms and erectile dysfunction; painful voiding (urethra or deeper in the pelvis), painful arousal, erection, painful ejaculation or post-ejaculation pain; painful touch (ie during foreplay and/ or penetrative intercourse or sexual stimulation).
-Penile symptoms may be in isolation or accompanied by perineum, scrotum, testicle, rectal or even back and hip pain.
-Symptoms may be associated with a specific trigger, or out of the blue, or constant.
+Penile symptoms may be in isolation or accompanied by perineum, scrotum, testicle, rectal as well as back and hip pain.
+Symptoms may be associated with a specific trigger, out of the blue and intermittent or constant.
 Commonly reported triggers include sitting, exercise, arousal or sexual activity, bowel or bladder emptying and constipation.
 Stress, depression and anxiety may also be factors- either as a contributing mechanism or as an effect of living with genital pain.

 Traumatic injury: Yes, it can happen!
 And if it happens to you for any reason- car accident, sports-related, sexual activity- it can cause damage to the soft tissue, nerve and blood supply of the penis and needs to be evaluated immediately.

-Sudden or significant changes: Onset of loss or change of sensation in the genitals or changes in bowel/ bladder function requires immediate medical attention.
+Sudden or significant changes: Sudden change in genital sensation or in bowel/ bladder function requires immediate medical attention.

 Change in appearance: Changes in your penis appearance- redness, warmth, discharge and/or other skin changes may be indicators of infection.
 Swelling, discoloration/ bruising and lack of retraction of the foreskin in those who are not circumcised require immediate medical attention.
 Sometimes people are embarrassed that they have pain in their privates- however, it’s important to see your primary care physician or urologist if you have any of the above symptoms.
 The penis’s visibility is one of its best features, so if you have one and don’t inspect it on the regular, there’s no time like the present.